genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/06_forms.md

   }
 ```

-The form is configured as required, but if you look at the page currently you will not see it.
-Next we need to add some sections and styling to the page.
-Ensure the template in **home.template.ts** looks like the following.
+The form is now configured as required - but if you look at the page currently, you will not see it.
+First, you need to add some sections and styling to the page.

+1. Ensure that the template in **home.template.ts** looks like this:

 ```html {1,15-19} title='home.template.ts'
 <div class="column-split-layout">